Peter Forsskål

-Peter Forsskål, sometimes spelled Pehr Forsskål, Peter Forskaol, Petrus Forskål or Pehr Forsskåhl (11 January 1732 – 11 July 1763) was a Swedish-speaking Finnish explorer, orientalist, naturalist, and an apostle of Carl Linnaeus.
+Peter Forsskål, sometimes spelled Pehr Forsskål, Peter Forskaol, Petrus Forskål or Pehr Forsskåhl (11 January 1732 – 11 July 1763) was a Swedish explorer, orientalist, naturalist, and an apostle of Carl Linnaeus.

 Early life

-Forsskål was born in Helsinki, now in Finland but then a part of Sweden, where his father, Finnish priest Johannes Forsskål, was serving as a Lutheran clergyman, but the family migrated to Sweden in 1741 when the father was appointed to the parish of Tegelsmora in Uppland and the archdiocese of Uppsala.
+Forsskål was born in Helsinki, now in Finland but then a part of Sweden, where his father, the priest Johannes Forsskål, was serving as a Lutheran clergyman, but the family moved to Sweden in 1741 when the father was appointed to the parish of Tegelsmora in Uppland and the archdiocese of Uppsala.
 As was common at the time, he enrolled at Uppsala University at a young age in 1742, but returned home for some time and, after studies on his own, rematriculated in Uppsala in 1751, where he completed a theological degree the same year.

 Linnaeus's disciple

 In Uppsala Forsskål was one of the students of Linnaeus, but apparently also studied with the orientalist Carl Aurivillius, whose contacts with the Göttingen orientalist Johann David Michaelis are probably the reason why Forsskål travelled to the University of Göttingen in 1753; he studied Oriental languages and Philosophy and completed a doctorate there with a dissertation entitled Dubia de principiis philosophiae recentioris (1756).
 Returning to Uppsala in 1756, he wanted to pursue studies in economics.

-In November 1759 he published a political pamphlet called, in Swedish, Tankar om borgerliga friheten (Thoughts on civil liberty).
+In November 1759, he published a political pamphlet called, in Swedish, Tankar om borgerliga friheten (Thoughts on civil liberty).
 As it advocated complete freedom of the press, it was at the time controversial and was consequently suppressed by the authorities on the day of publication.
-'The pamphlet was censored by the "Hats" government and caused him to be warned by the Royal Chancellery.
+The pamphlet was censored by the "Hats" government and caused him to be warned by the Royal Chancellery.